glowacki-dev/ruby-kaigi-notes/day-3/README.md

    **A**: Yes, we're using bi-directional linked list.
 But we should actually be able to change it into single-directional one.

-## Eric Hodel, Ezekiel Templin - Devly, a multi-service development environment
+## Eric Hodel, Ezekiel Templin - "Devly, a multi-service development environment"

 ### Intro